12 January 2026

 When it comes to diecasts, there’s simply no substitute for experience.
 Get to as many toy fairs as you can and handle the merchandise.

 That way, you’ll begin to learn something about matt paint finishes, wheel types, area of paint, amount of paint, where colour is added by hand and whether or not certain models were actually well made in the first place.
-Although even experienced collectors can get caught out, there’s no substitute for physical touching.
-Internet auction sites are all very well but it’s easy to conceal material facts in a photograph.

-Faking can occur on several levels, so let’s begin with packaging.
 There are several sources of diecast replica boxes on the market and boxes for Corgi and Dinky model cars tend to be the most copied.
 Whilst laser printing and colour has progressed enormously, you have to work at ageing a box.

 Very few toys of three or four decades ago will have a pristine box: the card goes soft, flaps get creased and general wear and tear are to be expected.
 Any mint box should be viewed with suspicion and, where possible, compared with something genuine.
 Colours are usually too ‘new’ or bright to deceive, the card is too crisp and the cellophane too clear.